Tunnello/cs231n/README.md

 # cs231n
 cs231n assignments

-all completed on Nov.
-21,2016
+spring1718

-any questions please email to lightaime@gmail.com
+all completed on ...